-The one function exposed at the top level, read, loads a file in CNVkit's native format and returns a CopyNumArray instance.
-For your own scripting, you can usually accomplish what you need using the CopyNumArray and GenomicArray methods available on this returned object.
+The one function exposed at the top level, read, loads a file in CNVkit's BED-like tabular format and returns a Copy-NumArray instance.
+For your own scripting, you can usually accomplish what you need using just the CopyNumArray and GenomicArray methods available on this returned object (see Core classes).